-- 2 year completion window
+- 2-year completion window

-- The final exam is open book.
+- The final exam is an open book.
 This might sound like a pro, but the diminished challenge reduces the quality and credibility of the cert.

-In my opinion DEAC is just as legitimate as the NCCA as an accrediting body and is necessary in cases such as ISSA.
+I believe DEAC is just as legitimate as the NCCA as an accrediting body and is necessary in cases such as ISSA.